<img alt="" src="https://secure.office-insightdetails.com/788655.png" style="display:none;">

 What do the results look like?

 If you’re familiar with other isometric tests like the isometric mid-thigh pull (IMTP), these results look very similar.
 Once the test starts, the force curve increases rapidly and maintains near-peak levels until the test is completed.
 The main variable of interest is peak force – how hard was this person able to push into the force plate at the given position?
-Thus, maximal intent and effort is crucial to get a reliable value.
-The existing research is mostly on rugby players, but our group at the SSSI is breaking the ground with published research in baseball pitchers and athletes recovering from UE injuries.
+Thus, maximal intent and effort are crucial to get a reliable value.
+The existing research is mostly on rugby players, but our group at the SSSI is breaking the ground with published research on baseball pitchers and athletes recovering from UE injuries.
 I’ll provide the results from some of our research in my next blog (Part 2).

 ASH Test Force Plates